 If you’re someone who likes to look fashionable even while lounging at camp, then you should love the Canvas Slipper from mahabis.
 Sporting all the looks of a classic slip-on canvas sneaker and the comfort of a worn-in slipper, these lookers hide a number of tech features.
 Their lining is 100 percent wool, the woven upper is both water and abrasion-resistant, the insock is made of sculpted foam, and the TPU performance-grade outsole offers traction on multiple surfaces.
 Hard to believe these are slippers, isn’t it?

-In case you couldn’t tell from the name, this offering from Greys was crafted with camping in mind.
-Essentially a boot masquerading as a comfy slipper, the handmade Camp Slipper has an upper that’s made from soft Nubuck leather that requires zero break-in time.
+Inspired by the beloved puffer jacket, this offering from Greys was crafted with camping in mind.
+Essentially an outdoor sneaker masquerading as a comfy slipper, the handmade Summit Slipper has an upper that’s made from quilted nylon that’ll resist tears and abrasion.
 The rubber outsole is designed for all terrains and is likely the most heavy-duty you’ll find on any slipper.
-And there’s a breathable mesh lining that will keep these high-top slip-ons from getting too steamy.
+And there’s a synthetic insulation that will keep these high-top slip-ons warm without overheating.

 OluKai Moloa Slipper